APHA-CSU/btb-seq/Readme.md

 | 65%   | 35% | BritishbTB |
 | 60%   | 40% | CheckRequired |
 | 0%   | 100% | Comtaminated |

-## Validation

-This pipeline has been internally validated, tested and approved against a large dataset in excess of 10,000 samples